jian2486/VioletWing-own-jian2486/README.md

 Download the latest executable from the [Releases](https://github.com/Jesewe/VioletWing/releases) page and run it directly.

 **Note:** Requires Python >= 3.8 and < 3.12.5.

+## Usage

+1. Launch Counter-Strike 2.
+2. Run VioletWing (via Python or executable).
+3. Use the GUI to configure and toggle features.
+4. Changes to `config.json` are applied dynamically without restarting.

 ## Troubleshooting